Allariz: Festa do Boi (Festival of the Ox)

-According to this legend, with heavy anti-semitic overtones, the festival began in the Middle Ages.
+According to this legend, with heavy antisemitic overtones, the festival began in the Middle Ages.
 The Jewish community tried to ruin the procession of Corpus Christi when it was crossing their street on the way to the Church of Santo Estevo.
 Supposedly the Jews insulted the people, made fun of the religious symbols and provoked the priests and monks.

 This is when Xan de Arzúa appeared, a man of religious convictions, who decided to appear one year riding a bull pulled by his servants who carried sacks with ants and ashes to throw at the faces of the disrespectful Jews.

 In memory of this happening, every year during the festival of Corpus Christi, garlanded oxen run through the streets of the town.
 Flour with ants is also thrown at bystanders to remember the legendary Xan de Arzúa.
 A cloth figure representing Xan is carried in procession to the town hall where it is hung on the balcony.
-The original anti-semitic background to the festival has been forgotten by most modern viewers.
+The original antisemitic background to the festival has been forgotten by most modern viewers.